By Naturopath Kasey Willson

 It is important that you are including omega 3 and 6 fats in balance through your daily diet and an omega 3 supplement may provide further anti- inflammatory and detoxification support for both parents during the preconception phase and into pregnancy.

 Having a good status preconception and throughout pregnancy can reduce the risk of premature birth,9 is beneficial to optimise your child’s IQ and protects against issues such as autism, delays in development and ADHD.
 This is mainly due to the DHA (docosahexaenoic acid) component of omega 3 fatty acids, which makes up approximately 20% of the fatty acids of the brain’s cerebral cortex.

 Yuur body can’t produce your own omega 3’s, so once pregnant, dietary and supplementation supply is relied upon to support this normal neurological and physical growth and development of your foetus.8 Cod liver oil supplementation has specifically shown through research to increase the IQ of babies to mothers who supplemented throughout pregnancy and breastfeeding, when they were followed up at age 4.9

 Providing adequate DHA through oily fish consumption and supplementation pre and during pregnancy, allows for adequate levels for the transfer of the crucial DHA from mother to baby, to help support brain and nervous system development, especially the rapid growth of baby’s brain during the third trimester.

 My personal preference preconception is cod liver oil as it contains natural levels of vitamin A and D, alongside the omega 3 EPA and DHA.

 Note: not all cod liver oils are the same.
 They differ in quality, purity and nutritional composition.
-I list my favs within my Glowing Mumma Preconception Guide.
+I list my favs within my Path To Glowing Mumma guide.

 Chicken Liver Pate